 The Board has the authority to define what constitutes incompetence and misconduct of Embalmers and Funeral Directors.
 They have established procedures to deal with complaints from fellow practitioners.
 But, more importantly the Board has an obligation to the public.
 It is also part of their mandate to hear and, if deemed warranted, take action concerning complaints from consumers or family members.
 These complaints may be associated with the practices or conduct of either a funeral home and/or its licensed staff.

-As mentioned, the board's primary function is to administer the Act on behalf of the Minister of Service Nova Scotia.
-This would include matters relating to the licensing of Funeral Directors and Embalmers, coordinating funeral service education and continuing education programs and addressing any violations of the Act for the Province.
+As mentioned, the Board's primary function is to administer the Act on behalf of the Minister of Service Nova Scotia.
+This includes matters relating to the licensing of Funeral Directors and Embalmers, coordinating funeral service education and continuing education programs, and addressing any violations of the Act for the Province.